mcgarrah/mcgarrah.github.io/_posts/2024-03-04-ceph-rebalance.md

 __noscrub,nodeep-scrub flag(s) set__
 ```

-This might help with the utlization of the disk bandwidth and I did it out of desparation.
+This might help with the utilization of the disk bandwidth and I did it out of desperation.

 ``` shell
 # ceph osd set noscrub